About Us

 Gia Peckhart

-Gia Peckhart LPC, NCE received her Bachelor of Science in Psychology from Boston University, and earned her Masters of Science in Counseling with a specialization in School Counseling from DePaul University.
+Gia Peckhart LCPC, NCE received her Bachelor of Science in Psychology from Boston University, and earned her Masters of Science in Counseling with a specialization in School Counseling from DePaul University.
 She has worked in residential treatment centers and in the school setting predominantly.

 Though she is open to various populations, Gia’s most substantial work has been with adolescents and families.
 She finds it critical to form a trusting, authentic, and nurturing relationship with her clients as well as their families when appropriate.
 Through the use of Strength-Based Therapy, and using DBT (Dialectical Behavioral Therapy) and CBT (Cognitive Behavioral Therapy) techniques, she takes a Client-Centered approach, using various therapies based on each unique individual’s personality.